Polygenism: American views

 Charles Caldwell, born in 1772 and died in 1853, was one of the earliest supporters of polygenism in America.
 Caldwell attacked the position that environment was the cause of racial differences and argued instead that four races, Caucasian, Mongolian, American Indian, and African, were four different species, created separately by God.

-Charles Pickering (naturalist) was a librarian and curator of the Academy of Natural Sciences.
+Charles Pickering was a librarian and curator of the Academy of Natural Sciences.
 In 1843, he traveled to Africa and India to research human races.
 In 1848, Pickering published Races of Man and Their Geographical Distribution, which enumerated eleven races.

 Polygenism came into mainstream scientific thought in America in the mid 19th century with the work of several corresponding natural scientists such as Samuel George Morton and Charles Pickering as well as Egyptologist George Gliddon, the surgeon Josiah Clark Nott and more prominently the paleontologist and geologist Louis Agassiz in the United States.
 All had contributed to a major ethnological work of 738 pages entitled Types of Mankind which was published in 1854 and was a great success; it was followed by a sequel Indigenous Races of the Earth (1857).
 These works sparked the first formal Polygenist vs. Monogenist debates across America, and advocates of the polygenism school became known as pluralists.
 Since Louis Agassiz backed the pluralists, polygenism received mainstream public approval and wide exposure during the 1840s-1860s.
 Numerous articles promoting polygenist views were published in the American Journal of Science and Arts during this time period.

 The archeologist Ephraim George Squier helped Morton's polygenism by excavating an ancient cranium from the midwestern mounds and sending a drawing of it to Morton.
 Morton found its similarities striking to Central and South American crania, confirming his belief that the American Indian nations had a common and indigenous origin.
 Morton's polygenism explicitly stated the Mound Builders were an American Indian race of great antiquity, they did not migrate from Asia, and their physical form has remained essentially unchanged in their descendants.
 Both Squier and Gliddon demonstrated for Morton the permanence of racial characteristics, and the suitability of each race to the region for which it had been created.